 A cold camera coming into warm moist air will cause lens fogging.
 Blowing your hot breath on the camera lens can fog it up to.
 This was actually a technique in the olden days for creating a soft focus effect intentionally.
 Now if you want to soften the focus just a bit, you can do it when you do your photo editing afterwards.

 Here is a good example of bad photo composition.
 Huh?
 You can fall into this trap when you see something you want to photograph, aim, and quickly shoot, without taking just a second to think about your framing.
 I set my coffee mug on my workbench in my office.

 The first photo I took, the one on the left, is not composed as well as the photo on the right.
 It has wasted space, a distracting highlight from the sun, and is oriented wrong.

 Simply by habit and without thinking, many photographers typically shoot pictures while holding their camera in a horizontal position.
 For this subject, this is Photo Mistake #1.
 This subject looks better composed as a vertical (portrait orientation), rather than a horizontal (landscape orientation).

-Zooming in closer also eliminated the distracting sunlight on the table and eliminated the excessive space around the mug.
+Zooming in closer also eliminates the distracting sunlight on the table and eliminated the excessive space around the mug.
 Here's a related article on Photography Composition.